Current Grantee Updates (click on cohort year to learn more)

 Dr. David Leong, “Urban Ministry Leadership Cohort” (Seattle Pacific Seminary, Seattle, WA)

-For 2022-23, we focused more intentionally on the “Inward Life of Sustainable Leadership” in conversation with local pastors, spiritual directors, and experienced ministry practitioners.
-Through six gatherings over the course of about 10 months, we committed to fellowship, prayer, conversation, and discernment.
-We’ve learned that deep longings for communal flourishing require deep awareness of God & self, and that self-care is a sacred, essential act.
+For 2022-23, they focused more intentionally on the “Inward Life of Sustainable Leadership” in conversation with local pastors, spiritual directors, and experienced ministry practitioners.
+Through six gatherings over the course of about 10 months, they committed to fellowship, prayer, conversation, and discernment.
+They have learned that deep longings for communal flourishing require deep awareness of God & self, and that self-care is a sacred, essential act.

 Rev. Dr. Lorena Parrish, “Innovation-Focused Urban Ministry Immersions” (Wesley Theological Seminary, Washington, DC)